Journal

 Global Documents

-Submissions for this section should present and analyze unpublished textual or visual documents that fit the aims and scope of the journal.
-If not in English, they should be translated, but original versions may be included when appropriate.
+Submissions for this section should present and analyze unpublished (or not widely available) textual or visual materials that explore the world’s connectedness in the long nineteenth century.
+Global documents are primary sources such as private writings, author drafts, official or technical reports or the like, that capture convergences or entanglements among or across diverse world regions.
+We invite contributions that draw out the significance of unpublished materials found in archives, libraries, and private collections; or that explore printed texts and images with limited circulation, or about whose reception or use little is known.
+This section seeks to uncover the global narratives embedded in individual texts and images.
+If not in English, documents should be translated, but original versions may be included when appropriate.
 Other formats such as roundtable discussions of one or more documents will be considered.
-For all proposals, the word count should be at least 2,000 words (including footnotes) and should not exceed the length of a standard journal article.
+For all proposals, the word count should be at least 2,000 words and should not exceed 9,000 words (including footnotes).

 History from Beyond